 A: Nope, those are not allowed either, but good job paying attention.
-While we're at it let's just clarify that no electronic devices are allowed during formal debate, including cell phones.
+While we are on the subject, let us just clarify that no electronic devices are allowed during formal debate, including cell phones.

 Q: Any advice on where I can find information on a specific issue?
-I just heard something called sovereignty and I'm lost.
+I just heard something called sovereignty and I am totes lost.

-A: You have two options available.
-The first is home government where faculty advisers of attending schools are great resources that will answer questions to all delegates.
-The second is conference services where you can research on the computers for free.
+A: You totes have two options available.
+The first is home government where faculty advisors of attending college/universities are great resources that will answer questions to all delegates.
+The second is Conference Services where you can research on the computers for free.